 Doctors of Chiropractic have a whole body approach and want to find the cause of the problem.
 Chiropractors focus on the nervous system and function of the body.
-Chiropractic intervention is an accepted treatment for neck pain.
 Doctors of Chiropractic study and practice spinal diagnosis and management for 5 years at University.

-The chiropractors at Wellbeing are finding more and more people are presenting to Chiropractic clinics, suffering neck pain due to chronic postural issues such as: spending too long stooped over a computer, excessive viewing of television, carrying bags to heavy with school books and/or excessive mobile phone use.
-Such habits can be the start of serious postural problems and structural issues later in life.
+The Chiropractors at Wellbeing are finding more and more people are presenting to Chiropractic clinics, suffering neck pain due to chronic postural issues such as: spending too long stooped over a computer, excessive viewing of television, carrying bags to heavy with school books and/or excessive mobile phone use.

-(Dr. Robbie assessing patients neck range of motion)
+(Dr. Robbie Chiropractor assessing patients neck range of motion)

 (Atlas Orthogonal Technique: for upper cervical conditions)

-Atlas Orthogonal (AO) is a specific technique of Chiropractic that focuses on the atlas bone, the top vertebra in the spine.
-Being so close to the brainstem the atlas bone can affect multiple areas of the nervous system.
+Atlas Orthogonal (AO) is a technique of Chiropractic that focuses on the atlas bone, the top vertebra in the spine.
 AO looks at the alignment of atlas bone in relation to the C2 vertebrae and occiput.
-Accurate X-rays can determine the level of rotation and horizontal shift of the atlas; this gives the chiropractor the exact direction the AO adjustment must be delivered in order to help the atlas start moving into the neutral position.
 Unlike traditional chiropractic adjustments no cavitation or cracking of the joint occurs, rather it stimulates the atlas and encourages the atlas towards neutral position

 Neck pain can be caused by active trigger points present the muscle surrounding your neck.
 Trigger points are often found in tight or hypertonic muscles and feel like a tight band or nodule, when compressed they reproduce pain and refer to other area in the neck.
 Trigger point therapy uses ischaemic compression or pressure onto these triggers points until they relieve or dissipate often 30-60 seconds.
 A chiropractor will employ this technique on your neck structures if trigger points are identified in examination and palpation assessment.